 Recognizing that people's experiences of homelessness are intersectional, proponents may propose further eligibility criteria to be considered in addition to the priority groups identified above.
-For example, a proposal may wish to provide a specialized program for 2SLGBTQ+ youth, or seniors with mental health and/or addiction issues, or be limited to only one of the priority populations groups listed above.
+For example, a proponent may wish to provide a specialized program for Indigenous Peoples with complex health needs, or be limited to only one of the priority populations groups listed above.
 If no specific population group is identified in the proposal, proponents are expected to provide services to a combination of the tenant population groups identified above and must have supports and staffing in place to address their needs.
 All services will be expected to operate from a harm reduction approach and be able to meet the needs of individuals who use substances.